patelpr03/Readme-Generator/READMEOutput.md

 ## Usage

-Provide instructions and examples use  with screenshot
+Provide instruction and examples for use with screenshots

 ## Contribution